yesequin/Google_Data_Analytics_Course/README.md

     Framework: The context a presentation needs to create logical connections that tie back to the business task and metrics
     Function: A preset command that automatically performs a specified process or task using the data in a spreadsheet

+    Function (R): A body of reusable code used to perform specific tasks in R

     Gap analysis: A method for examining and evaluating the current state of a process in order to identify opportunities for improvement in the future

     HAVING statement: allows you to add a filter to your query instead of the underlying table when you're working with aggregate functions.